 Fatalities, world per capita

-Eight major countries have managed to vaccinate at least 50% of the population fully as of Wednesday, with Portugal and the UAE leading the world.
+Four major countries have managed to vaccinate more thant 75% of the population fully as of Wednesday, with Portugal and the UAE leading the world.

-Four major countries have administered at least one dose to at least 70% of their population:
+The same countries have administered at least one dose to at least 80% of their population:

 Testing rates, USA